The L’Astrolabe polar logistics and patrol vessel was built by Chantiers Piriou shipyard in Concarneau, France.

-It will provide logistics support to scientific bases in the Antarctic Ocean during the austral summer and will also conduct sovereignty and patrol missions in the exclusive economic zones (EEZs) of the French Austral territories.
+It provides logistics support to scientific bases in the Antarctic Ocean and helps conduct sovereignty and patrol missions in the exclusive economic zones (EEZ) of the French Austral territories.

 L’Astrolabe design and technical specifications

-It has an overall length of 72m, moulded breadth of 16m, draught of 5.30m, and a depth of 6.8m at main deck.
-The deadweight tonnage of the ship is 1,200t.
-The icebreaker is manned by a crew of 60.
+It has an overall length of 72m, moulded breadth of 16m, draught of 5.30m and depth of 6.8m at the main deck.
+The deadweight tonnage of the ship is 1,200t, and the icebreaker is manned by a crew of 60.

 Deck equipment and systems

-The deck of L’Astrolabe is installed with cargo handling equipment, including an aft crane with a lifting capacity of 35t at an outreach of 12m, and a fore crane with a lifting capacity of 900kg at 8.8m outreach.
-The aft deck also accommodates a gantry with a capacity of 5t.
+The deck of L’Astrolabe is installed with cargo handling equipment, including an aft crane with a lifting capacity of 35t at a 12m outreach and a fore crane with a lifting capacity of 900kg at an 8.8m outreach.
+The aft deck also accommodates a gantry with a 5t capacity.

-It also features an aft landing spot and a hangar facility to support the operations of two helicopters.
+L’Astrolabe also features an aft landing spot and hangar facility to support the operations of two helicopters.

 Cargo capacities of the polar logistics and patrol vessel

-The vessel has the capacity to store 150m³ of fresh water, 900m³ of usable fuel oil, and 500m³ of freight fuel.
+The icebreaker has the capacity to store 150m³ of freshwater, 900m³ of usable fuel oil and 500m³ of freight fuel.

-Its cargo deck can carry 14 containers of 20ft in cargo hold, and 40 20ft containers on the upper deck.
+Its cargo deck can carry 14 containers at 20ft each, while the upper deck can hold 40.
 The total freight carrying capacity of the vessel is up to 1,400t.

-The vessel is powered by four in-line Wärtsilä 20 main diesel engines driving two Wärtsilä stainless steel controllable-pitch propellers through two Wärtsilä reduction gears.
+The L’Astrolabe vessel is powered by four in-line Wartsila 20 main diesel engines, which drive two Wartsila stainless steel controllable-pitch propellers through two Wartsila reduction gears.
 Each engine develops a maximum power output of 1,600kW.

-The power-plant also integrates four Wärtsilä NOR emissions after-treatment systems, a 500kW Wärtsilä tunnel thruster, two 500kWe generators, and a 150kWe emergency generator.
+The power plant also integrates four Wartsila NOx Reducer (Wartsila NOR) emissions after-treatment systems, a 500kW Wartsila tunnel thruster, two 500kWe generators and a 150kWe emergency generator.

-Wärtsilä's NOR systems will enable the ship to reduce NOx emissions to meet the International Maritime Organization's (IMO) Tier III emission standards.
+Wartsila’s NOR systems will enable the ship to reduce NOx emissions in order to meet the International Maritime Organisation’s (IMO) Tier III emission standards.

-The propulsion system provides a maximum speed of 14kt and enables the vessel to operate in the most challenging ice and weather conditions.
-The high endurance of the ship will further enable it to conduct missions for 35 days at 12kt.
+The propulsion system provides a maximum speed of 14k and enables the vessel to operate in the most challenging ice and weather conditions.
+The high endurance of the ship further enables it to conduct missions for 35 days at 12k.